malotaibi44/faultsegmentation/README.md

-for unet++ trianing file you can jsut load unet rather than unet++ without any modification on the code
+if you want to train unet rather than unet++ trianing file you can jsut load unet rather than unet++ without any modification on the code

 have this file structure
 ```